+Moffitt.
 Effective August 20, 2018, the Company entered into an Exclusive License Agreement with Moffitt.
 Pursuant to the License Agreement, Moffitt granted the Company an exclusive license under certain patents owned by Moffitt (the "Licensed Patents") relating to the treatment of MDS and a non-exclusive license under inventions, concepts, processes, information, data, know-how, research results, clinical data, and the like (other than the Licensed Patents) necessary or useful for the practice of any claim under the Licensed Patents or the use, development, manufacture or sale of any product for the treatment of MDS which would otherwise infringe a valid claim under the Licensed Patents.
 The Company was obligated to pay Moffitt a non-refundable license issue fee of \$25,000 after the first patient is entered into a Phase 1b/2 clinical trial to be managed and conducted by Moffitt.
 The clinical trial began at a single site in April 2019 and the first patient was entered into the clinical trial in July 2019.
-The Company is also obligated to pay Moffitt an annual license maintenance fee of \$25,000 commencing on the first patient was entered into the clinical trial in July 2019.
-The Company is also abligated to pay Moffitt an annual license maintenance fee of \$25,000 commencing on the first anniversary of the Effective Date and every anniversary thereafter until the Company commences payment of minimum royalty payments.
+The Company is also obligated to pay Moffitt an annual license maintenance fee of \$25,000 commencing on the first anniversary of the Effective Date and every anniversary thereafter until the Company commences payment of minimum royalty payments.
 The Company has also agreed to pay non-refundable milestone payments to Moffitt, which cannot be credited against earned royalties payable by the Company, based on reaching various clinical and commercial milestones aggregating \$1,897,000, subject to reduction by 40% under certain circumstances relating to the status of Valid Claims, as such term is defined in the License Agreement.
-During the three months ended June 30, 2022 and 2021, the Company recorded charges to operations of \$6,233 and \$6,233, respectively, in connection with its obligations under the License Agreement.
-As of June 30, 2022, no milestone
+During the three months ended September 30, 2022 and 2021, the Company recorded charges to operations of \$6,301 and \$6,301, respectively, in connection with its obligations under the License Agreement.
+During the nine months ended September 30, 2022 and 2021, the Company recorded charges to operations of \$18,699 and \$18,698, respectively, in connection with its obligations under the License